 Welcome to our second 2025 issue of the Tula Quarterly!
-We may be in the dog days of summer now, but the Tula Foundation has been hard at work conducting science, documenting discoveries, and deploying cutting-edge technology all around the British Columbia coast.
+Here are some stories for the dog days of summer, documenting discoveries and innovation from the Guatemalan highlands to the British Columbia coast.

 In this issue:

-• Located at the intersection of shifting currents and climates, Calvert Island is home to one of the richest collections of marine algae on Earth, offering a crucial record in a changing ocean.
+Located at the intersection of shifting currents and climates, Calvert Island is home to one of the richest collections of marine algae on Earth, offering a crucial record of a changing ocean.

 This issue’s cover art, by illustrator Mercedes Minck, is inspired by the diversity of algae species that collect around British Columbia’s Calvert Island, as featured in “Calvert’s Kaleidoscopic Seaweed.”